 The Ashton Canal takes you down, with the new tram running alongside, past the site of the Commonwealth Games and some funky new buildings, into Manchester.
 The city is full of life and things to do, such as the Lowry and the Bridgewater Hall.
 Moor in Piccadilly Village on the Ashton, or at New Islington Marina two locks up the Rochdale.

 Manchester to Summit

-Next morning, meet Canal & River Trust for your supervised trip through the part of the route with most potential for regeneration, now the canal is open: a fascinating glimpse of inner-city life.
+Next morning, start up the part of the route with most potential for regeneration, now the canal is open: a fascinating glimpse of inner-city life.
 Pass under a vast interchange on the M60, and suddenly you're back in greenery.
 Slattocks locks take you up to a good mooring.

 Then it's through the canal's eponymous home town, past Clegg Hall (a Grade 1 listed restored ruin), and time for another assault on the Pennines.
 Take breath exploring Littleborough, or at the very least its second-hand bookshop.
 Pass between tall mills with the moors looming overhead, and arrive at the Summit.

 Summit to Sowerby Bridge

 At the second lock down the other side, you're back in Yorkshire, and after you go under a splendidly overdone Gothic railway bridge, the Great Wall shows you are about to arrive in Todmorden: completely untouristy yet with much to enjoy - fine Victorian buildings, especially the Town Hall, a lively market and many places to eat and drink, all dominated by a curving railway viaduct.